H-Park/Trajectory-Planner/README.md

 Given N dimensional sequential waypoints, this code will develop a n dimensional path that yields a smooth transition between states in real time.

+The final path will be given in time intervals of the frequency of the motor controller, allowing for seemless integration into any control system.

+PIDs are most commonly used to go from point n-1 -> point n -> point n+1.
+To have the most success, one should compute a motion profile that will follow the smooth path.

 ![Alt text](example.png?raw=true "Example Points")

 ## C